 Outcomes and Measurements

-Community SeniorServ, the largest nonprofit senior nutrition program in California and one of the largest in the nation, has completed an extensive outcomes study on the impact of its combined Meals on Wheels and Case Management program.
-The program is for frail, homebound seniors and is funded through the Older Americans Act (Title III Home Delivered Meals).
+SeniorServ is the largest nonprofit senior nutrition program in Orange County and one of the largest in the state.
+SeniorServ has completed an extensive outcomes studies on the impact of its senior nutrition programs.
+The Meals on Wheels and Senior Lunch programs provide older adults with nutritious meals.
+The programs are funded in part through the Older Americans Act (Title III grants).

-OUTCOMES REVEAL IMPACT
+MEALS ON WHEELS & CASE MANAGEMENT OUTCOMES REVEAL IMPACT

-Receive 141% more referrals to supportive services
+- Receive 141% more referrals to supportive services

-Gained an average of 2 pounds
+- Gained an average of 2 pounds

-Demonstrated a sustained 20% increase in sense of well-being
+- Demonstrated a sustained 20% increase in sense of well-being

-Had 34% reduction in new clients hospitalized and 62% length of stay reduction
+- Had 34% reduction in new clients hospitalized and 62% length of stay reduction

 Ninety percent of program survey participants were low income, very low income or below poverty level.
 Further, eighty percent of participants were age 70 or older, more than sixty percent were women, and one-third of participants were ethnic minorities.